csci104/site/labs/lab0/index_sp25.md

 Git bash is a separate shell that provides access to git as well as other command line utilities.
 If you have more experience with git or other command line tools, installing git and the other unix commands directly to your CMD is a pretty convenient option.

+## Virtual Machine
+While homeworks will be submitted through Codio (which means you can write your code on Codio), we *strongly* recommend that you do your development in a local IDE—to encourage this, all labs this semester will be done locally, and are not available through Codio.

+To be able to run your code locally, there are a number of tools that you will need.
+Instead of installing all of these individually, we created two options for you: using Docker or a VM.
+We strongly  strongly recommend using Docker, as it avoids emulating an entire desktop by giving you easy and low-latency command-line access to all the tools you need!
+Plus, you can use your own local editor to develop and write code.
+If you do use the VM, you are on your own- no course staff uses it!

+### Docker
+Follow the directions in this Github **[repository](https://github.com/csci104/docker){:target="_blank"}.**

+If you want more information on how Docker works and how to use it, you can read the <a href="https://github.com/csci104/docker/wiki/Usage">additional guide</a>.

+- [ ] Read the additional guide or promise you know what you're doing.

+### VM

+Alternatively, you can download and install the Course VM, the instructions for which are available [in the wiki]({{ site.baseurl }}/wiki/vm/).
+This provides a full-featured virtual OS with graphical interface, etc.
+It is larger, stores your files on a separate "virtual disk" that is not directly accessible from your computer's host OS, and can sometimes get corrupted, so please push your work to Github often.

+- [ ] Install Docker or a virtual machine.

 ## Configuring an SSH Key
 One of the main features of using a distributed version control system such as git is having a complete backup of your code and its history.